K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 		    cloud_properties:
 		      name: VM Network

-참고 :vSphere CPI does not support dynamic or vip networks.
+Refer :vSphere CPI does not support dynamic or vip networks.

 ◎ vCloud Example
-manual network 서브넷에서 사용하는 ‘cloud_properties’ 스키마 name [String, required]: vApp 에서 생성된network 이름
+Schema 'cloud_properties' used by the manual network subnet name [String, required]: Name of the network created by the vApp

 	Example of manual network: